Modern browsers support two mirroring techniques when rendering RTL text:

 MathML msqrt |

-, and uses that glyph as an input to the MathVariant tables in order to obtain a larger glyph or a glyph assembly.
+Currently for <mo> element is made of a single character c, steps 2 and 3 of layout of operators determine the glyph corresponding to a given character c, and uses that glyph as an input to the MathVariant tables in order to obtain a larger glyph or a glyph assembly.
 The same is done for the radical symbol of the <msqrt> and <mroot> elements, using character U+221A SQUARE ROOT.

-The proposal is simply to amend these steps, so that the input glyph is instead obtain by one of the HTML RTL mirroring techniques (Character-level via Unicode or Glyph-level mirroring) from the character c
+The proposal is simply to amend these steps, so that the input glyph is instead obtain by one of the HTML RTL mirroring techniques (Character-level via Unicode or Glyph-level mirroring) from the character c.

 The proposed approach should work with the XITS fonts and is equivalent to what is implemented by Firefox.
-Internally, Firefox actually shapes the character c
+Internally, Firefox actually shapes the character c in RTL mode and then extracts the glyph from the output shape buffer.